iliakan/javascript-book/en/02-browser/05-events/06-mouse-events.md

 ## Right click: `oncontextmenu`

 By default, the browser shows it's own context menu on right mouse click.
-But if a javascript handler is set, it can suppress the native menu.
+But if a JavaScript handler is set, it can suppress the native menu.

 The only exception is older versions of Opera which require a special menu option to be enabled.
 Newer Opera 10.50+ is fine.